BlessingSanusi/LIRI/README.md

 ### How to run
 - Open CMD or Git Bash
-- Navigate to the folder(liri.js)
+- Navigate to the folder(liri)
-- Type node liri.js <choose a command> <name of artist or band or song>
+- Type node liri.js <choose a command> <name of artist name or band name or movie name>
     - Example: spotify-this-song option
       - node liri.js spotify-this-song next to me